 17. Which payment method does DRS recommend?

-DRS recommends the Fast-File ACH debit method (direct payment) for Fast-File eligible taxes.
+DRS recommends the Fast-File ACH debit method for Fast-File eligible taxes.
 Fast-File allows you to simultaneously file your returns and pay your taxes electronically.
 For other taxes, we recommend the ACH debit method.
 ACH debit transactions are virtually error free and generally less costly to the taxpayer.

 18. If I authorize DRS to debit my account to pay my taxes, will DRS have access to my bank account for any other purpose?

 No. DRS will not have access to your account for any other purpose.
 You must initiate any other payments.
 Access codes and passwords ensure that only you can authorize the transfer of funds from your bank account to the DRS bank account and the funds are applied to the proper tax account.